AlphaWallet/contracts/README.md

+# Contract Behaviour repository

+This repo is intended to store and distribute contract behaviour XML files.
+In the following paragraphs, the behaviours for the wallet clients to fetch the XML files is specified.
+To provide convenience for cross referencing those XML files with their contract source code, the contracts issued under an opensource license is stored next to its XML file.

+Any pull request adding smart contract files (*.sol) without the corrisponding XML file will be closed out-right.
+This is not the dumping ground for smart contract source code floating around.

 # Client specification #

-When the user accesses a contract, the client downloads or updates the XML files.
+When a user accesses a contract through its Ethereum address, the user's agent (mobile client) downloads or updates the XML files from this repo.

 “access” happens when:
 - the app discovers that the user has (or had) tokens under a Contract;